pocket-ninja/pocketninja-frontend/_docs/pp.md

 ### Tracking and Data Collection Technologies

-We and our marketing and outsourcing partners, affiliates, or analytics service providers use technologies such as cookies, beacons, scripts, and tags to identify a user’s computer/device and to "remember" things about your visit, such as your preferences or a user name and password.
+We and our marketing and outsourcing partners, affiliates, or analytics service providers use technologies such as cookies, beacons, scripts, and tags to identify a user's computer/device and to "remember" things about your visit, such as your preferences or a user name and password.
 Information contained in a cookie may be linked to your personal information, such as your user ID, for purposes such as improving the quality of our Services, tailoring recommendations to your interests, and making the Service easier to use.
 You can disable cookies at any time.

 ### Website Services

-While you are browsing the Sites, your computer’s operating system, Internet Protocol (IP) address, access times, browser type and language and referring Web site addresses may be logged automatically.
+While you are browsing the Sites, your computer's operating system, Internet Protocol (IP) address, access times, browser type and language and referring Web site addresses may be logged automatically.
 We may use this information to monitor, develop and analyse your use of the Service.

 We may use your email address to contact you about your experience with the Services and notify you about Pocket Apps LLC news and promotions.